DNXL-UMK/temp_predict/README.md

 ### Introduction
 This project is all about building a model that can predict daily mean climate temperatures using Long Short-Term Memory (LSTM) neural networks using 30 year worth of daily dataset form 1991 to 2021.
 The idea is to come up with a tool that can almost accurately forecast the temperature based on stuff like relative humidity, dew point, wind speed, and other weather parameters.
+Other than testing on validation data, I also test the model on new dataset of year 2022, see the screenshot.
 For simplicity the prediction model given name is **Psychic**

 Psychic documentation in the notebook comment 🎊